Setup

 </button>

-For logout, there's a link provided to you by default in the admin menu, but you can implement your own workflow using:
+For logout, there's a link provided to you by default in the admin menu, but you can implement your own workflow using $user.logout() like this:

 <button on:click|preventDefault={$user.logout()}>